Fixing Pennsylvania mail-in vote glitches goes down to wire | Times Leader

 “Speaking for myself, when the counties call you and say they’re concerned, I think it’s right for us to take up that concern and see how we can alleviate it,” Senate Majority Leader Jake Corman, R-Centre, said in an interview.

-In court, Wolf’s administration cited the U.S. Postal Service’s warning about its delivery times when it to extend deadlines for mail-in and absentee ballots to arrive to three days after the election.
-The filing came in a lawsuit by the labor-backed Pennsylvania Alliance for Retired Americans.
+In court, Wolf’s administration cited the U.S. Postal Service’s warning about its delivery times when it asked the state Supreme Court last week to extend deadlines for mail-in and absentee ballots to arrive to three days after the election.

+The court has a 5-2 Democratic majority and may be friendly to the governor’s overtures.

 Most states make Election Day the deadline, but 18 states — about half of which backed Trump in the 2016 election — have a post-Election Day deadline.

-Meanwhile, Trump’s campaign is asking a federal judge to outlaw drop boxes — used by Philadelphia and its heavily populated suburbs in the primary to help receive an avalanche of mailed-in ballots — and to bar mailed-in ballots from being counted if they are returned without a secrecy envelope.
+Meanwhile, Trump’s campaign is asking a federal judge that the Republican president appointed to outlaw drop boxes — used by Philadelphia and its heavily populated suburbs in the primary to help receive an avalanche of mailed-in ballots — and to bar mailed-in ballots from being counted if they are returned without a secrecy envelope.

-While Trump won Pennsylvania by less than 1 percentage point in 2016, he lost badly in the Democratic bastion of Philadelphia and its suburbs.

-Conversely, Wolf’s administration to take up a countersuit filed by the state Democratic Party to ensure that counties can use satellite election offices and drop boxes and to require counties to count mailed-in ballots that lack a secrecy envelope.
+Conversely, Wolf’s administration asked the state Supreme Court earlier this week to take up a countersuit filed by the state Democratic Party to ensure that counties can use satellite election offices and drop boxes and to require them to count mailed-in ballots that lack a secrecy envelope.

+Philadelphia and its four suburban counties — where Trump lost badly in 2016, despite winning Pennsylvania narrowly — are planning this fall to again use drop boxes or satellite election offices, or both, to help receive mail-in votes, despite contentions by Republican lawmakers that state law does not explicitly allow either.

+State law is silent on drop boxes, but allows satellite offices, Wolf’s administration maintains.